cas-mls/cpu2/Readme.md

  * oAND - And or Nand registers, immediate, or memory
  * oOR - Or or Nor registers, immediate, or memory
  * oXOR - Xor or Xnor registers, immediate, or memory
- * oSHL - Shift left registers, immediate, or memory
- * oSHR - Shift right registers, immediate, or memory
+ * oSHLR - Shift left/right registers, immediate, or memory
  * oJSR - Jump and store PC (Jump to Subroutine)
  * oRWIO - Load and write to IO.
  * oPUSHPOP - Push or Pop from memory